Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 <p>This statement installs the fbprophet library with a specific version.</p>

 #### Add new paragraph
-Add this code to the first paragraph and select run paragraph:
+Add this code to next open paragraph in your notebook and select run paragraph:
 ```python
 %python
 # Import Libraries